JAQuent/BrainMasks/create_hippocampus_masks.md

 > the standard-space hippocampus is the aHPC; and percentile-based
 > conventions correspond approximately to coordinate- based
 > localization.

-Now, I am trying to follow this recipe

 ``` r
 # Range to calculate length of hippocampus